John Rattray (surgeon): Role in the 1745 Jacobite rising

 On 19 August 1745 Prince Charles Edward Stuart raised his standard at Glenfinnan marking the start of his attempt to claim the British throne for his father James Stuart ('The Old Pretender').
 To gather support he asked clans and families, likely to be sympathetic, to join his cause.
 As prominent Episcopalians the Rattrays were likely supporters, but James Rattray, by then the clan chief, opted to donate £50 rather than join the standard.
 John Rattray joined the Jacobite army just after their victory at the Battle of Prestonpans on 21 September, when the call went out to Edinburgh surgeons to care for the wounded.
 Amongst those who responded to the call were Alexander Monro (a staunch Hanoverian) and Alexander ("Lang Sandy") Wood.
 Rattray rode the five miles from his house at South Foulis Close near the foot of Edinburgh's High Street with his colleague George Lauder, Deacon (president) of the Incorporation of Surgeons.
 Lauder later claimed that they had treated some 300 wounded and accommodated many of these at their own expense, but as this claim was made as part of a plea for his life, it may well have been exaggerated.
 Rattray stayed with the Jacobite army as it advanced into England then retreated from Derby, eventually becoming Surgeon-general and personal surgeon to Prince Charles.
 After the battle of Culloden, Rattray surrendered to the Hanoverians and was imprisoned in Inverness, but he and Lauder were not allowed to treat the wounded among their fellow prisoners.

 Robert Forbes, bishop of Ross and Caithness, in his detailed contemporary account of events of the '45 rising The Lyon in Mourning describes how Rattray was taunted by a Hanoverian officer "We know well what you are sir, the Pretender’s surgeon.
 If anyone hangs you shall."
 Rattray's golfing companion Duncan Forbes, Lord Culloden a staunch Hanoverian, made a personal plea of intercession on behalf of Rattray to the Duke of Cumberland, which was successful, as was a subsequent plea for Lauder.
 They were freed but Cumberland ordered that they be rearrested in Edinburgh and they were held in London until January 1747 when they were finally released having signed an oath of obedience to the King.

 Later life

 Rattray returned to surgical practice in Edinburgh and to golf.
 In 1751 he again won the golf competition for the silver club and continued to practice as a surgeon until at least 1766.
-He died in Edinburgh on 5 July 1771.
+He died in Edinburgh on 5 July 1771 and was buried on 10 July in Lady Gray’s Ground in Greyfriars Kirkyard, Edinburgh.